 Of course, when all other players can see that you probably have three cards or a pair, things do get a little hairier, but a good player knows that Stud games aren’t about bluffing.
 They are about your ability to call the odds and gradually push your opponents into reaching the betting limit so that you can claim a better pot.

 Each player has a playstyle, naturally, but no semi-advanced 7 Card Poker aficionado would miss out on a good trip or a pair, that’s for sure.
-Essentially, you don’t want to hide your hand or feign weakness because 7 Stud is about collecting and acting on information more so than speculation as some other versions of poker.
+Essentially, you don’t want to hide your hand or feign weakness because 7 Stud is about collecting and acting on information more so than speculation as in some other versions of poker.

 #5 Read the Table

 A bit of a self-evident piece of advice, reading the table is crucial to making it any far in Seven Card Stud.
 The depth of play will always vary, but you generally want to make sure you are playing in the optimal possible way.
-Put another way, and you want to be paying attention.
+Put another way, you want to be paying attention.

 Pay attention to the discarded cards and the ones that are already showing.
 What is your opponent going for?
 Big pairs or full house, a flush, or just a bluff?
 There are many variables that are a given in any poker game, and with so much information revealed, 7 Card Stud may feel a little more challenging at first.